realappie/angular2-post-message/README.md

 # angular2-post-message

-An implementation of the cross-origin communication via postMessage at Angular2 [2.2.2 & AoT compatible].
+An implementation of the cross-origin communication via postMessage at Angular2 [2.4.10 compatible].

 ## Description